About These Banana Cinnamon Muffins

 So if you’ve followed my blog or my Instagram for a while now, you’ll know that I was obsessed with trying to recreate Levain Bakery’s blueberry muffin recipe at home.
 Their muffins are known for their sky-high domes and sugared tops that spread far and wide.
 After stalking their Instagram feed for behind-the-scenes secrets and attempting eight recipe trials, I nailed it!

-The secret to produce a crispy, crackly muffin top was to sprinkle a generous amount of sugar over each muffin.
+The secret to produce crunch top muffins is to sprinkle a generous amount of sugar over each muffin.
 The sugar melts the muffin top, causing it to spread more, and gives it a crunchy texture.
 I decided to try this same technique on this banana muffin recipe, too.

 I was incredibly pleased by the results and am excited to share the recipe with you below!